CSGuides/grad-school-application-guide/_interviewing/visit-days.md

 {% include quote.html content="I prefer written information, since I can refer back to it and I express my questions and thoughts more clearly when I have time to write them down.
-" user="kaia" %}
+" user="knewman" %}

-{% include quote.html content="Kaia’s questions for professors included:
+Kaia’s questions for professors included:
 -What is your advising style?
 -What are your favorite and least favorite parts of being a professor?
 -How do you choose a first project for a new Ph.D. student?
 How did your current students get their first projects?